 The 1970s brought me to yoga and yoga to me.

-As time went on the way it will, I had good and bad jobs, obtained a university degree, a post-grad certificate among others, raised two sons (or was it the opposite?), art-making happened; the inner parts of my being evolved and a strong desire to align with who I wished to be and what I wanted my life to look like.
+As time went on the way it will, I had good and bad jobs, obtained a university degree, raised two sons (or was it the other way around?), art-making happened; the inner parts of my being evolved and a strong desire to align with who I wished to be and what I wanted my life to look like.

 In conjunction, my meditation practice started to show up and hang around for much longer each time.
 I read, examined, studied and sat.
-I have no answers but know I will keep on cultivating mindfulness.
+I have no answers but a keen desire to keep on cultivating mindfulness.

-I passionately believe in this healing practice, in itʼs historic and new forms.
+Now I’m a woman who passionately believes in this healing practice, in its historic and new forms.
+I found myself and a sense of calling in the exploration of yoga and meditation, both on and off the mat.
 I confess to often wondering after leading a student, who got more out of that practice, them or me?!

 “While I have attended yoga classes over the years, I was always somewhat skeptical of the benefits of the practice.
-Norma took the time to understand exactly what I was looking for.
+Then I met Norma.
+She took the time to understand exactly what I was looking for, what I wanted to achieve and how much time I could give to the process.
 She developed a personal program to address the physical challenges I have as an avid gardener.
 She worked with my skill level, while always challenging me to do better.
-My stiffness has subsided, my flexibility and balance greatly improved and I am much stronger."
+She also worked with my crazy schedule.
+In just over a year, my stiffness has subsided, my flexibility and balance greatly improved and I am so strong, that I am no longer frightened of a 50 lb. bag of soil.”

 — Anne Avery

-I have a sincere desire to make yoga and ease in movement, accessible to real people in the world today, keeping our varied anatomy, gene pools and ages in mind, looking at where you are at now.
+I come to yoga with reverence for its rich history coupled with a desire to make it accessible to real people in the world today, keeping our varied anatomies, genes and ages in mind, looking at where you are at now.
+Meeting you where you are.
+We are all aging, so I like to think of yoga in the full scope of its meaning for healthy aging.

 I believe by inviting awareness inwards and by honouring where we are each at, we can connect to ourselves in ways we never imagined, easing physical and mental discomfort through the breath, the spirit, and the body work of this amazing practice.

-Looking to the tradition of Hatha Yoga, we awaken the union of body, breath and mind.
-Bringing the breath into the practice as sustenance for coming into, holding poses and finding stillness.
+Looking to the tradition of Hatha Yoga, we learn to breathe, bringing the breath into the practice as sustenance for coming into and holding poses, finding stillness.

 Private Sessions available in my home studio in downtown Toronto on Queen Street West.